ehsansh84/traefik-reverse-proxy/README.md

 ## Description

-Here I have a simple python flask Rest api that listest on port 5000 I plan to run it and do a reverse proxy using Traefik.
+Here I have a simple python flask Rest api that listens on port 5000 I plan to run it and do a reverse proxy using Traefik.

 ## Step 1